 However, the real estate investment trust, which used to be called HCP Inc., owns and develops healthcare real estate for life science companies, medical offices, and seniors housing, a trifecta of growth in an aging population.

-PEAK, which currently yields 4%, went public in 1985 and was selected for inclusion in the S&P 500 in March 2008.
+PEAK, which currently yields around 5%, went public in 1985 and was selected for inclusion in the S&P 500 in March 2008.
 Since then, its stock has gained 28%.
 Add to this a healthy dividend and you have a nice long-term hold.

 According to S&P Global market intelligence, the fact that PEAK has lowered the amount of seniors housing it owns in order to provide a greater balance between the three areas of healthcare real estate, should start to deliver better returns in 2020 and beyond.